Two essential ways to approach gender data that can accelerate inclusion in any workplace.

 You first need to understand where the barriers lie with more precision by aligning your HR data with your payroll data.

 Overlapping these data sets allows you to see the trends in gender disparities in your workplace more clearly than mandatory gender pay gap reporting allows for.
-T Combining these data sets might reveal that the Women in a certain team are paid less for their work AND are promoted less than Men in that team AND are also much less likely to participate in that leadership programme you offer employees for career progression.
+T Combining these data sets might reveal that the Women in a certain team are paid less for their work AND are promoted less than Men in that team AND are also much less likely to participate in that leadership program you offer employees for career progression.

 2. Employee experience